francoposa/francoposa.io/content/resources/golang/text-template-composition.md

 In Go we declare templates with the `define` action and "invoke" or evaluate them with the `template` action.

-The code for building and executing the template collections is contained in sections below - for now we just want to focus on understanding the outputs we can expect from given inputs.
+The code for building and executing the template collections is contained in sections below.
+For now, we will just focus on understanding the outputs we can expect from given inputs.

 In the first version of our example, we declare three templates: